ElektraInitiative/libelektra/src/plugins/yamlcpp/README.md

 # Add a new key and add some metadata to the new key
-kdb set user/tests/yamlcpp/brand new kdb setmeta user/tests/yamlcpp/brand comment "The Devil And God Are Raging Inside Me" kdb setmeta user/tests/yamlcpp/brand rationale "Because I Love It"
+kdb set user/tests/yamlcpp/brand new kdb meta-set user/tests/yamlcpp/brand comment "The Devil And God Are Raging Inside Me" kdb meta-set user/tests/yamlcpp/brand rationale "Because I Love It"

 # Retrieve metadata
 kdb lsmeta user/tests/yamlcpp/brand